Sports Coach Logo Sports Coach Training Principles Fitness Components

 Finally

 Now that you have all of the information, it is easy to see that the benefits of interval training are in great abundance.
 Interval training is a fun way to lose weight and a quick manner.
-When you burn fat both during and after your workout, as with interval training, your exercises are more effective.
+When you burn fat during and after your workout, as with interval training, your exercises are more effective.
 A more effective workout will save you time, giving you the awesomely fit body you want in half the time.
 Also, your overall fitness level will improve, your stress level will be reduced, your immune system will be stronger, and you will be healthier than you ever thought was possible.

 Page Reference